 Tickets for the house and gardens cost £9.80 for adults and £4.90 for children.

 Lovingly restored in 1938, Plas yn Rhiw is a quirky manor house, with views over the idyllic Cardigan Bay.

 The best thing about this National Trust building is that whatever the season, there is something a little different but equally as spectacular to see!
 It’s well worth a visit when you’re in the area.

 Tickets for the whole property are £5.20 for adults and £2.60 for children.

-This is a great day out for the whole family and if you get hungry along the way, there is a great range of food made with the finest Welsh produce, as well as a shop selling local delicacies – a real must-try!
+This is a great day out for the whole family and if you get hungry along the way, there is a great cafe selling delicious Welsh produce, as well as a shop selling local crafts and goods – a real must-try!